mgorav/k8s-opeator/README.md

 # Bring your function as k8s operator

+I always felt, writing infrastructure/platform is never ending & complex tasks which goes on and on, just like - "calling plumber in your house :-)"

+On the major concerns in creating infrastructure as code and how it get tangled with internal of the platform like k8s, aws.
+There has to be nice separation/abstraction.
+Kubernetes operator provides nice decoupling from k8s and helps in creating your business specific k8s artifacts.
+I will demonstration building operator by writing plain old simple logic in programing language of your choice.
+In this blog, I will use python.

 Creating k8s operator can be quiet challenging.
 MetaController provides nice abstraction and framework for developing k8s operator.
 This helps engineers to concentrate on writing business logic for k8s operator.
 I this blog, I will demonstrate creating webhook using OpenFaas, hence removes to complication around setting up code on k8s to build the